Do You Mind (DJ Khaled song)

-"Do You Mind" is a single by American musician DJ Khaled featuring Nicki Minaj, Chris Brown, Jeremih, Future, August Alsina, and Rick Ross.
-It was released on July 28, 2016 by We the Best Music Group and Epic Records as the fourth single of the former's ninth studio album, Major Key.
-The song peaked at number 27 on the US Billboard Hot 100 and number nine on the US Hot R&B/Hip-Hop Songs charts.
+"Do You Mind" is a song by the American musician DJ Khaled featuring Nicki Minaj, Chris Brown, Jeremih, Future, August Alsina, and Rick Ross.
+It was released on July 28, 2016, by We the Best Music Group and Epic Records as the fourth single of the former's ninth studio album, Major Key.
+The song peaked at number 27 on the US Billboard Hot 100 and number 9 on the US Hot R&B/Hip-Hop Songs charts.
 It was eventually certified triple platinum by the Recording Industry Association of America (RIAA).

 Composition

-The song samples "Lovers and Friends" performed by Lil Jon & the East Side Boyz, featuring Usher and Ludacris, which also samples "Lovers and Friends" performed by Michael Sterling from his 1990 album Trouble and also interpolates "Money Ain't a Thang" performed by Jermaine Dupri featuring Jay Z in Future's verse.
+The song samples "Lovers and Friends" performed by Lil Jon & the East Side Boyz featuring Usher and Ludacris, which also samples "Lovers and Friends" performed by Michael Sterling from his 1990 album Trouble and also contains an interpolation from Future of "Money Ain't a Thang" performed by Jermaine Dupri featuring Jay-Z.

 Chart performance

 The single debuted at number 49 on the US Hot R&B/Hip-Hop Songs chart on the week of August 20, 2016.
 The following week, it debuted at number 94 on the US Billboard Hot 100 chart on the week of August 27, 2016.
 Eventually, the single reached its peak at number 27 on the Hot 100 and number nine on the Hot R&B Hip-Hop Songs charts.
 On August 24, 2021, the single was certified triple platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming units of over three million units in the United States.